 For Google Analytics 4 properties (non Analytics 360 version), retention of user-level data, including conversions, can be set to a maximum of 14 months.
 For all other event data, you can choose the length of retention:

 The two-month retention period is always applied to age, gender, and interest data regardless of your settings.
-Increasing the retention period or changing it to ‘Do not automatically expire’ is applied to data that you have already collected.
+When you increase the retention period it is applied to data that you have already collected.
 Large and XL properties are limited to 2 months.

 To help businesses moving to GA4, we’ve created a dedicated service to make the transition easier and protect as much of your historical data as possible.

 This involves creating a new GA4 property for you, running it alongside your existing Universal Analytics (GA3) property and setting up your new account to start collecting data correctly.